Skip to Content

 A pellet stove should not produce smoke or soot when in operation.
 But when there’s dirt, dust, or ash on the inside of the unit, it can burn away and produce more byproducts – and thus, you’ll see soot or smoke.

 Rarely, if you have spilled anything on your wood pellets, this can also burn away and cause smoke.
-Store your pellets properly and in dry conditions to make sure this never happens!
+Store your pellets properly and in dry conditions to ensure this never happens!

 See Related: Best Compostable Plates